 My Favorite Places to Visit in Krabi

-When it comes to the best beaches in Krabi (at least those that are easily accessible), Railay Beach takes the cake, no question.
+When it comes to the best beach in Krabi (at least those that are easily accessible), Railay Beach takes the cake, no question.
 As far as actual swimming is concerned, Railay West is where you’ll want to head, while many of my favorite hotels and restaurants are located at Railay East.
 I also like to include Phra Nang Cave Beach, the Railay Viewpoint and Tonsai Beach, where you can see bioluminescent plankton, within the topic of Railay.
+When it comes to the question of “how many days in Railay Beach,” my answer is usually “as many as you can possibly spend”!

 Among places to visit in Krabi that require a bit more effort, meanwhile, I think that Koh Poda is probably the best beach you’ll find in the province.
 This is usually visited on a day trip from Railay, during which you visit several other islands (like Koh Gai, or “Chicken Island”), and which also gives you the opportunity to do some snorkeling.
 TIP: Book a private tour so you can visit Koh Poda early, before the crowds arrive.